Arlm12/oat/README.md

 This document describes the repository as it exists in code on March 5, 2026.
 (Updated code is sequentially being pushed to the repo)

-`README.md` is the shorter project overview.
 This file is the code-aligned technical reference for the current repository state.

 ## Snapshot